albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

-The issue with covariance happens when we try to add something to the array.
+The issue with covariance happens when we try to add something to the array as we are able to add an different subtype.

 ```java
     /* ⚠️ This will fail at runtime!! */